ClosedMixedRound 3

 What is the Bushfire Recovery Local Community Project Grants?

 The Bushfire Recovery Local Community Project Grants is a mixed grant offered by Emergency Recovery Victoria in Australia, providing $50K – $2M in funding.
-The Local Community Projects Grants funded local projects vital for community recovery in bushfire-affected regions of Victoria under the Local Economic Recovery program.
-It supported community, business, infrastructure, environmental and cultural recovery initiatives led by eligible organisations.
+The Bushfire Recovery Local Community Project Grants funded local projects vital for community recovery in bushfire-affected regions of Victoria under the Local Economic Recovery program.
+Grants supported infrastructure, business development, social development, environmental recovery and Aboriginal culture and healing projects.

 How much funding does the Bushfire Recovery Local Community Project Grants provide?

 The Bushfire Recovery Local Community Project Grants provides $50K – $2M in funding.
-The typical project duration is up to 22 months.
+The typical project duration is Projects must commence within 6 months of the funding deed and be completed by 2023-12-31.

 Who is eligible for the Bushfire Recovery Local Community Project Grants?